The world’s best female action sports photographers

-Camilla Rutherford (formally Stoddart), is an award winning photographer originally from bonnie Scotland.
+Camilla Rutherford (formally Stoddart), is an award-winning photographer originally from bonnie Scotland.
 Taking a break from studying at the prestigious Central St Martins College of Art in London , she headed to NZ to satiate her love of skiing.
 New Zealand immediately stole her heart and several winter seasons later, she choose Wanaka as her new home.
 It was here she started shooting mountain biking.
 She quickly picked up clients in the bike world and loved the dirt as much as its white counterpart.
-Camilla lives for the 4 seasons, travelling the world shooting adventure sports, as well as travel, lifestyle and commercial photography.
+Camilla lives for the 4 seasons, traveling the world shooting adventure sports, as well as travel, lifestyle and commercial photography.
 She is incredibly passionate about NZ and its unique and diverse landscapes.
 She recently became a mother and endeavors to continue life as an adventure travel photographer, mother and farmers wife.

 Follow her Instagram adventures @camillarutherford_photography

 I often remind myself, I’m not going to get good photos sitting on the sofa!

 What about your environment challenges you the most?